This tutorial will help you run and interpret a Kolmogorov-Smirnov test to compare two distributions in Excel using XLSTAT.

 The histograms appear in the results sheet:

-Without making any theoretical assumption, we may say that the distribution of sample B is more skewed towards low values compared to the distribution of sample A. We use the Kolmogorov-Smirnov non-parametric test to compare the two distributions: XLSTAT / Nonparametric tests / Comparison of two distributions.
+Without making any theoretical assumption, we may say that the distribution of sample B is more skewed towards low values compared to the distribution of sample A. We will now use the Kolmogorov-Smirnov non-parametric test to compare the two distributions.
+Go to XLSTAT / Nonparametric tests / Comparison of two distributions.

 Select the Brand A column in Sample 1 and the Brand B column in sample 2.
 The Kolmogorov-Smirnov test allows samples to be unbalanced such as in our data: sample B contains fewer scores than sample A. In the Options tab, notice it is possible to select a one-tailed alternative hypothesis and/or an exact computation of the p-value.
 In the Charts tab, activate the Cumulative histograms option.
 Click on the OK button.